How to scrape Google AI Mode: citation pills + place cards

 Why scrape Google AI Mode responses?

-- Sophisticated citation pill system with embedded metadata and source links
+- Citation pills carrying embedded metadata and source links

 Use cases:

-- SEO Intelligence: Understand how AI Mode sources information
+- SEO intelligence.
+Track how AI Mode picks sources.

 Compare this with scraping Google Gemini to understand the differences in Google’s AI implementations.